uacsc544fall2019/assignments/HA2.md

 to the separation of concerns will result in partial credit for each feature where the architecture is violated.

-- Scatterplot functionality matching HA1B, done in d3js with scales and drawing data from the model: 20 pts
+- Scatter plot functionality matching HA1B, done in d3js with scales and drawing data from the model: 20 pts
-- Scatterplot has axes: 10 pts
+- Scatter plot has axes: 10 pts
 - Hovering on a circle outlines the circle and draws the label: 10 pts
-- Dropdowns are appropriately populated: 5 pts
+- Drop downs are appropriately populated: 5 pts
-- Changing a dropdown updates the scatterplot correctly: 15 pts
+- Changing a drop  down updates the scatter plot correctly: 15 pts
-- When the scatterplot changes:
+- When the scatter plot changes:
   - the points that change position are animated: 1 pt
   - the points that appear grow from radius 0: 1 pt
-  - the points thtat disappear shrink to radius 0: 1 pt
+  - the points that disappear shrink to radius 0: 1 pt
   - the axes animate to their new values: 2 pts